Low-Compute Watermark Removal via Dual-Domain Natural Projection: Related Work

 {\bf Attacks on Watermarking Schemes:} The vulnerabilities of watermarking have spurred a diverse set of attack strategies.
 Regeneration attacks~\citep{zhao2024invisible} employ diffusion models to reconstruct clean images from watermarked ones, effectively erasing pixel-space signals without model access.
-Yet they are far less effective against frequency-domain schemes such as \textsc{Tree-Ring}~\citep{wen2023tree}, since diffusion priors mainly suppress pixel-level perturbations while structured frequency signals often survive.
+Yet they are \textit{far less effective} against frequency-domain schemes such as \textsc{Tree-Ring}~\citep{wen2023tree}, since diffusion priors mainly suppress pixel-level perturbations while structured frequency signals often survive.
 Latent-space manipulation provides another avenue:~\citet{muller2025black} demonstrate black-box attacks that iteratively optimize latent representations to erase or redirect watermarks.
-However, these approaches depend on surrogate models and costly optimization, limiting practicality in real-time or resource-constrained settings.
-Multi-image steganalysis~\citep{yang2024steganalysis} further exploits cross-sample consistency by clustering or averaging over watermarked outputs to recover signals.
-However, such methods assume access to multiple samples per watermark key, an unrealistic condition in exemplar-free scenarios.
+However, these approaches \textit{depend on surrogate models and costly optimization, limiting practicality in real-time or resource-constrained settings}.
+Multi-image steganalysis~\citep{yang2024can} further exploits cross-sample consistency by clustering or averaging over watermarked outputs to recover signals.
+However, such methods assume \textit{access to multiple samples} per watermark key, an unrealistic condition in exemplar-free scenarios.
 Meanwhile, defenses emphasize the robustness of frequency-domain watermarking to standard transformations (e.g., cropping, resizing, etc.)~\citep{wen2023tree}.
-Yet these defenses overlook reconstruction-based strategies that exploit deviations from natural image statistics, leaving open pathways for single-image, model-agnostic attacks.
-In summary, existing approaches either rely on surrogate models, auxiliary datasets, or costly iterative optimization.
-In contrast, we investigate a more practical adversarial setting: a single-image, training-free, and model-agnostic attack that undermines both pixel- and frequency-domain watermarks by leveraging reconstruction and semantic regeneration.
+Yet these defenses overlook reconstruction-based strategies that exploit deviations from natural image statistics, leaving open pathways for low resource, single-image, model-agnostic attacks.

+Existing approaches depend on surrogate models, auxiliary datasets, or costly iterative optimization.
+In contrast, we investigate a more practical adversarial setting: a single-image, low-resource, and model-agnostic attack that undermines both pixel- \& frequency-domain watermarks by leveraging reconstruction and semantic regeneration.